| |

 back tire.
 It also runs at 70psi, so it

 has good rolling resistance.
-So far, only
+Only two flats in

-inch nail.
+nails.
 We were

 so pleased with its performance on the back, we